 The Department of Economics endorses the University's statement on diversity and is committed to recruiting, supporting, and promoting a diverse student population.

-The AEA produces their inagural Issue of Maynard's Notes, their LGBTQ and Friends Community Newsletter (September 2017)
+The American Economic Association produces their inaugural Issue of Maynard's Notes, their LGBTQ and Friends Community Newsletter (September 2017)

 Diversity in Economics